tungsten-ai/docs/docs/index.md

 class StyleTransferModel:
     ...
 ```
 Here, the `Image` type is used to declare the image field in both the request and response body.
 If a client sends invalid image bytes, it will return a nice and clear error, indicating that the prediction cannot be created.
 The mapped objects will include helper methods to be used inside the `predict` method (see below).
-Tungstenkit currently provides four classes for file handling - ``Image``, ``Audio``, ``Video``, and ``Binary``.
+Tungstenkit currently provides four file classes - ``Image``, ``Audio``, ``Video``, and ``Binary``.

 ```python
 class StyleTransferModel: